sydneyzhang18/cse15l-lab-reports/week3report.md

    }
    ```

 The fixed code assigns each index of `newArray` to an element of `arr` in correct, reversed order by putting `newArray[arr.length - i - 1]` on the left side of the assignment operator, instead of incorrectly putting `arr[i]` on the left.
 This way, `newArray` gets updated to the values in reverse order.
+Before the fix, each index of `arr` was updated to a value of `0` because the default values after creating the `newArray` object were `0`.
 The fixed code also properly returns `newArray` instead of `arr`, so that the array that has been reversed is returned as a result of the program.

 ## Part 3
 From the labs in week 2 and 3, I learned that a web page can be modified simply by adjusting its URL's path and query.
-For instance, by using the `/add` path and adding a String in the query of my Search Engine (week 2), I was able to add elements to an ArrayList and display a different message on the web page.
+For instance, by using the `/add` path and adding a String in the query of my Search Engine (week 2), I was able to add specific elements to an ArrayList and display a different message on the web page.
 By using the `/search` path, I could display an array of the Strings that had been added to the Search Engine that contained the query.